Written and performed by Sheri-D Wilson.

 A Love Letter to Emily C, explores the life and times of Canadian icon and artist Emily Carr.
 Humorous and moving, this play is an interdisciplinary marvel like nothing you’ve ever experienced.

 Fall in love with the making of extraordinary art!
 Experience all the exhilaration and creative brilliance of Emily Carr as she playfully interacts with her monkey Woo.
 A quirky dialogue between an artist and the creature she adored—it is a fusion of theatre, poetry, visual art and music.
+This play is presented by Handsome Alice Theatre.

 - Big Secret Theatre, Arts Commons, Calgary, 2019